 The Graybeards provided scholarships to two high school students in memory of Chris Lawler and Richie Allen.

-The Graybeards are also recognizing the Hannah Family and Browns Hardware for their many years of support of numerous community organizations.
+The Graybeards are also recognizing the John Edwards and The Rockaway Volleyball League for their many years of support of numerous community organizations.

 A TICKET FOR THIS SPECIAL EVENT: $150.